We’re Here to Answer Your Questions

 - Aching on the side of the head and neck pain

 - Restricted range of jaw movement or “locking” of the jaw in an open or closed position.

-A. Burning mouth occurs mostly in adults over the age of 50 and has a variety of causes.
+Burning mouth occurs mostly in adults over the age of 50 and has a variety of causes.
 One common problem is new or poorly fit dentures that irritate your mouth.
-Another is reduced salivary gland function, and there are saliva substitutes and rinses that can help protect your oral tissues and reduce the burning sensations.
-Most medications, as well, will dry out the mouth as a side effect and, sometimes, a Vitamin B deficiency may cause your mouth to burn.
-Lastly, there are candida infections caused by a common oral fungus, which can be treated with a simply anti-fungal agent.
+Another is reduced salivary gland function.
+There are saliva substitutes and rinses that can help protect your oral tissues and reduce the burning sensations.
+Most medications will dry out the mouth as a side effect and, sometimes, a Vitamin B deficiency may cause your mouth to burn.
+There are also candida infections caused by a common oral fungus, which can be treated with a simple anti-fungal agent.